plotly/dash/CONTRIBUTING.md

 $ cd dash-renderer
 # build renderer bundles, this will build all bundles from source code
 # the only true source of npm version is defined in package.json
+$ npm install
 $ npm run build  # or `renderer build`
 # install dash-renderer for development
 $ pip install -e .
 # build and install components used in tests
+$ cd .. # should be back in dash/ root directory
+$ npm install
 $ npm run setup-tests
 # you should see both dash and dash-renderer are pointed to local source repos
 $ pip list | grep dash